-Bernard Lietaer is an other very creative influence that we would like to draw attention to, a Belgian economist with a very varied professional and academic background; after a spell working with the Belgian Central Bank, he worked on the initial development of the Single European Currency; he was president of the electronic payment system in Belgium; he developed a number of technologies for multinational corporations to use in managing multiple currency environments; he taught International Finance at the University of Louvain, Belgium.
-He is currently a fellow at the Center for Sustainable Resources at the University of California at Berkeley.
-In his seventh book - "The Future of Money; Beyond Greed and Scarcity", he develops an original theory on the evolution of this "economy that was supposed to set the house straight..."
-For him the current monetary system is the source of all that happens (or doesn't happen) in our society.
+Another very creative and enlightened influence that we would like to draw attention to is Bernard Lietaer's: this Belgian economist with a very varied professional and academic background, after a spell working with the Belgian Central Bank, was present at the initial development of the single European Currency, was President of the electronic payment system in Belgium and developed a number of technologies for multinational corporations to use in managing multiple currency environments and taught International Finance at the University of Louvain, Belgium.
+He is currently a research fellow at Naropa Institute, Boulder, Colorado and in his seventh book, "The Future of Money.
+Creating new wealth, work and a wiser world", he develops an original theory on the evolution of this

+"economy that was supposed to set the house straight..."

+For this author, the current monetary system is the source of all that happens (or doesn't happen) in our society.
 "Money is like an iron ring we've put through our noses.
 We've forgotten that we designed it, and it's now leading us around.
 I think it's time to figure out where we want to go--in my opinion toward sustainability and community--and then design a money system that gets us there..."
 How can we get there?
 According to Lietaer, during the first stage of civilisation, human beings lived in a pattern of abundance associated with the cult of the Great Mother (the Earth), all powerful, full of generosity towards her children: these lived by hunting and gathering and when the earth's resources ran out all they had to do was look further a field...the agricultural revolution, then the use of the wheel and fire were synonymous with repression of the pattern of abundance: therefore a pattern of scarcity became established, along with competition, greed, fear of scarcity...and all this up to our time.